The Ambient Revolution: Why Calm Technology Matters More in the Age of AI

 The Non-Interaction Interaction

-The biggest challenge facing calm technology adoption is that the tech industry operates on short-term marketing cycles, with many firms rushing to design technology that looks good in ads—often a science fiction approach that prioritizes bright screens and glowing blue lights that grab attention but is exhausting to live alongside in daily life.
+The biggest challenge facing calm tech adoption is that the tech industry operates on short-term marketing cycles, with many firms rushing to design technology that looks good in ads—often a science-fiction approach that prioritizes bright screens and glowing blue lights that grab attention but is exhausting to live alongside in daily life.
 In addition, to keep ahead of the market, technology companies release frequent updates, making it difficult for us to rely on the technology we’ve become accustomed to.
-The constant changes of new updates and features, mean that the moment we truly depend on it, it shifts beneath us.
+The constant changes of new updates and features mean that the moment we truly depend on it, it shifts beneath us.

 Successful calm technology requires new metrics focused on ambient effectiveness rather than active engagement: